MLTSHP/mltshp-patterns/src/components/user-counts/user-counts.md

 with a constrained width.
 Care should be taken, since very large numbers can appear in this component.

-{% include 'example', html: '/src/components/user-counts/examples/user-counts-narrow.html' %}
+{% include 'styleguide-example', html: '/src/components/user-counts/examples/user-counts-narrow.html' %}